nzlosh/err-stackstorm/README.md

 ```

 Getting the correct usernames to fill into `allowusers`/`denyusers` isn't obvious.
 On a small
-scale it's possibel to use the `!whoami` command to get the correct user account name.
+scale it's possible to use the `!whoami` command to get the correct user account name.
 For large
 installation it'd make more sense to use a pre-defined pattern.

 Errbot matches `username` against the ACL definition.
 This information isn't found easily in the Slack interface.
 Use errbot's `!whoami`  command to find the value from the `nick` field which can be used with ACL definitions.